All Episodes

 This is Communist Party's armed forces.

-And now you see they are more matured.
+And so they have been expanding, they have been modernizing, and now you see they are more matured.

 So when they are matured, they are going to project powers worldwide.

-And they are going to do a lot more when they are more matured, further matured.
+They are already doing so, and they are going to do a lot more when they are more matured, further matured.

-And when war breaks out and when they at the same time also controls supply chain, chains so that is going to be devastating so the impact is going to be a lot more serious than what the Soviet Union could do at that time.
+So the impact is going to be a lot more serious than what the Soviet Union could do at that time.

-So here understanding the nature of the regime and taking all necessary measures to eventually decoupling is necessary.
+So here, understanding the nature of the regime and taking all necessary measures to eventually decoupling is necessary.

-So actually this is a life and death trade-off.
+So actually, this is a life and death trade-off.

 So this is not just about the profits.